 Pupil Progress Meetings are held three times a year.
-This is a meeting where the class teacher meets a Key stage co-ordinator (responsible for that phase) to discuss the progress of the pupils in their class.
+This is a meeting where the class teacher meets the Headteacher and Deputy Headteacher to discuss the progress of the pupils in their class.
 This shared discussion may highlight any potential problems in order for further support to be planned.

 Occasionally a pupil may need more specialist support from an outside agency such as the Children’s Therapy Team, Paediatrician etc. Referral forms are then completed in conjunction with parents/carers and forwarded to the most appropriate agency.

 After a series of assessments, a programme of support is usually provided to the school and parents/carers.